scikit-learn/enhancement_proposals/slep009/proposal.rst

                          True, None, ’auto’, 30, None)

 - It allows adding new parameters closer the other relevant parameters, instead of adding new ones at the end of the list without breaking backward compatibility.
 Right now all new parameters are added at the end of the signature.
 Once we move to a keyword only argument list, we can change their order and put related parameters together.
 Assuming at some point numpydoc would support sections for parameters, these groups of parameters would be in different sections for the documentation to be more readable.
+Also, note that we have previously assumed users would pass most parameters by name and have sometimes considered changes to be backwards compatible when they modified the order of parameters.
+For example, user code relying on positional arguments could break after a deprecated parameter was removed.
+Accepting this SLEP would make this requirement explicit.

 Solution
 ########